minsun-ss/mads/README.md

 place while doing the Python 3 coursera...), so 6 months by the time I entered the program.
 Less than 6 of actual practical experience, though, since I spent most of that time prior to the program interviewing for a new job.

-Statistics background: not much, I ended up focusing more on theory in my CS major to fulfill math requirements over applied courses.
+Statistics background: Basic stats.
+I ended up focusing more on theory in my CS major to fulfill math requirements over applied courses.
 Still, probably sufficient for this masters, I guess?
 I just reviewed Statistics in Plain English before I took the assessment.

-Other math: Single variable calculus, linear algebra, probability and combinatorics.
+Other math courses taken: Single variable calculus, linear algebra, probability/combinatorics.
+Analysis of algos, etc.

 Family/work/lifestyle: Full time job, 50 hours/week, children, gym